Slins-23/software-renderer/README.md

 > The `models_folder` must end with a `\`

 You are able to get the number of vertices from a `Mesh` by calling the member function `total_vertices`, or `total_faces` in the case of faces.

+Only the vertex coordinates and normals are loaded from the model file.
+If not given, each vertex normal is derived at runtime as the sum of the normals for the faces that share that vertex.
+This produces incorrect lighting for `Gouraud` and `Phong` shading, so it's preferred to use the included normals.
+Still, it works fine for non-sharp meshes such as a cube.

 There are 2 ways in which you should instantiate a `Mesh`: